sfgarza/pi-bot-arduino/README.md

 #### Getting Started
-- Move Copy the contents of platformio.ini.sample to platformio.ini
+- Copy the contents of platformio.ini.sample to platformio.ini
 - In the platformio.ini file, configure pin numbers defined in the build flags under the common section to match the wiring of your arduino.
 - Build and deploy the code to the Arduino by running  `platformio run -t upload` at the root of the project.